GowriprasadMysore/TablaGharanaRecog/README.md

 # Dataset
 Dataset information will be shared on request.
 The authours do no have the right to share a few of the audio recordings as they are from online sources.
 The details related to the link of the audio source adn the times stamps are given.

-To get the information about the dataset, contact at ee19d702@smail.iitm.ac.in
+To get the information about the dataset, contact ee19d702@smail.iitm.ac.in